 A large number of Republicans in Congress have decided they will not be seeking re-election in 2020, as the GOP is trying to take back control of the chamber.

-There are currently nineteen GOP lawmakers in the 116th Congress to announce they would not seek re-election in 2020, according to a list put together by CNN.
+There are currently twenty-two GOP lawmakers in the 116th Congress to announce they would not seek re-election in 2020, according to a list put together by CNN.
 Tennesse Republican Rep. Phil Roe was the latest to make an announcement, saying Friday that he will not be seeking re-election.

 Here is the list of Republican members of Congress who will not seek re-election in 2020: